Tips/News

 -Know your Tires: Looking for tire information and specs?
 Here are a couple of websites on which you can put in the tires size and get a lot of information about a particular tire.
 The one for firestone is: http://www.firestoneag.com/search.asp (Go to the Tire Finder section of the web page.)
 The one for Titan/Goodyear is: http://www.titanstore.com/search/ (Try the advance search on this web page) Check it out!

--Unload Lengths from Center Line of Combine: The unload lengths for 2010 Case Ih Combines will now be measured from the centerline of the combine to the inner edge of the discharge spout.
-Also listed is chart that shows the different lengths available.
+Unload Lengths from Center Line of Combine: The unload lengths for 2010 Case Ih Combines will now be measured from the centerline of the combine to the inner edge of the discharge spout.

 -RowGuide: The new RowGuide for cornheads is now available to order.
 Please see your Case IH dealer if you are interested in this neat option.
 The kits will then ship in the summer months.
 The AFS RowGuide will be available to be installed on the new 88 series, and on model year 2006 and newer 10/20 series combines.
 The combine must already have AccuGuide on it.
 A pair of AFS RowGuide sensors, mounted on corn head dividers, follow a corn row and generate guidance input.
 The AccuGuide system uses this input to keep the combine on-row.
 The AccuGuide system helps maintain accurate automated guidance through areas of planter skip and across waterways.
 Lands can be laid out, and it will stay on path if a row is missing, as long as there was a previous path to follow.
 AFS RowGuide keeps the header aligned with the crop even on tight contours and curves.
 It’s especially helpful in staying on-row in down and tangled corn.

--Class Size of combines: Some folks have asked what determines the class size of a combine.
+-Class Size of combines for 2011 and prior Combines: Some folks have asked what determines the class size of a combine.
 Believe it or not, it has nothing to do with productivity levels.
 The one and only thing that determines what class a combine falls into is the horsepower rating.
 The Ag Equipment Manufacturers association has designated the following class sizes: Class 5 combines are 215 to 267 HP.
 Class 6 combines are 268 to 322 HP.
 Class 7 combines are 323 to 374 HP.
-Class 8 is said to be anything over 375 HP.
-However, Since the AEM has not officially designated a power range for Class 9 machines, CNH designates it as a combine having over 450+ horsepower.
+Class 8 is 375 HP to 410 HP, and Class 9 is 462+ HP.

 Hopper Capacities: Please be aware that the combines still have the same hopper capacities as listed in 2009.
 It does not matter if combine has standard or folding grain tank covers.